-If the element does not exist or does not provide a mapping, setLocale uses a container dependent mapping.
+If neither element exists or does not provide a mapping, setLocale uses a container dependent mapping.
 The setCharacterEncoding, setContentType, and setLocale methods can be called repeatedly to change the character encoding.
 Calls made after the servlet response's getWriter method has been called or after the response is committed have no effect on the character encoding.
 Calls to setContentType set the character encoding only if the given content type string provides a value for the charset attribute.
 Calls to setLocale set the character encoding only if neither setCharacterEncoding nor setContentType has set the character encoding before.